-software capabilities.
-Petitioner's clients regularly recycle and resell older model or legacy phones, many of which remain locked by carriers.
-The ability to circumvent the locking mechanism on a larger scale would allow Petitioner's clients to sell more unlocked phones, effectively increasing lawful access to mobile devices and their underlying mobile software.
+Third, an unlocking exemption-a bulk unlocking exemption in particular-will open up access to mobile software and devices for those who otherwise cannot afford newer models with additional software capabilities.
+Petitioner's clients regularly recycle and resell older model or legacy devices, many of which remain locked by carriers.
+The ability to circumvent the locking mechanism on a larger scale would allow Petitioner's clients to sell more unlocked devices, effectively increasing lawful access to mobile devices and their underlying mobile software.